• Articles |

 With the right project management software, non-profits can coordinate volunteers, manage grant reporting deadlines, plan events, and track program outcomes—all in one place.
 These tools are especially valuable when you need something simple, affordable, and designed for teams that may include both paid staff and volunteers.

-Best project management software for non-profits in 2025
+Quick answer: best project management software for non-profits in 2026

 Here are the top project management software solutions that help non-profit organizations coordinate volunteers, track grants, and plan events efficiently: